TianqiJiang/Consumer-Fraud-Detection-with-Tweets-/README.md

 NLTK, Gensim, Lda, Sklearn, Numpy, Scipy, Pandas, Matplotlib

 ## Outcome
-A classification model for labling general tweets with fraud relevent or not, and industry categoary if fraud relevent
+A classification model for labeling general tweets with fraud relevant or not, and industry category if fraud relevant

-A vector space model for recongizing relationship(distence) between words from fraud narratives
+A vector space model for recognizing relationship(distance) between words from fraud narratives

-A fraud detection visualization tool showing most complained companies/industries, fraud trend, location and narratives.
+A fraud detection visualization tool showing most complained companies/industries, fraud trend, location, and narratives.
 Find it here: https://vimeo.com/179412528

 ###### reach me by tj763@nyu.edu